scikit-hep/pyBumpHunter/README.md

 The main BumpHunter function will scan a data distribution using variable-width window sizes and calculate the p-value of data with respect to a given background distribution in each window.
 The minimum p-value obtained from all windows is the local p-value.
 To cope with the "look-elsewhere effect" a global p-value is calculated by performing background-only pseudo-experiments.

-The BumpHunter algorithm can also perform signal injection tests where more and more signal is injected in toy data until a given signal significance (global) is reached (*signal injection not available in 2D yet*).
+The BumpHunter algorithm can also perform signal injection tests where more and more signal is injected in toy data until a given signal significance (global) is reached.

 ### Content